mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 Sometimes the best way to find out in which Bounded Context a concept from your domain belongs, is by evolving your model until everything finds a natural place.

-Let's look at some simple requirements, and explore how we could evolve it, as we learn more about the problem we're trying to solve.
+Let's look at some simple requirements, and explore how we could evolve the model, as we learn more about the problem we're trying to solve.

 ## The problem

 Imagine we're working on a typical business application, that deals with sales, accounting, reporting, that sort of thing.

 The existing software has some serious issues: monetary values are represented as scalars.
 In many places, values are calculated at a high precision, rounded down to 2 decimals, and later used again for high precision calculations.
-From a back-of-the-napkin calculation, we learn that thousands of euros a month are lost to these rounding errors.
+These rounding errors are all over the code.
+From a back-of-the-napkin calculation, we learn that thousands of euros a month are lost this way.
 On top of that, the values can represent different currencies, but the financial reporting is in euro.
-It is unclear if the code always correctly converts when needed.
+It is unclear if the code always correctly converts to euro when needed, or accidentally adds up amounts from different currencies.